 “If they want to do unpleasant things, they are likely to begin long before reaching ship-to-ship range,” said Hemi.
 “I advise we ping them again.
 If the contact does anything that seems suspicious, we will move off from this spot—quietly.”

-“…Alright,” said Percy.
+“. . .
+Alright,” said Percy.
 “Fuckin’ ping ’em again.
 What do I care, it’s just my boat and all our lives.”

 Hemi caught Cassandra’s eye and pointed to the PING button.
 She reached out and pressed it again.
 Another resonant ping left the Prospect and soared through the water.
 The range and direction displayed on the active sonar unit.

-“See Cassandra, it was like they were invisible while they were being silent, but bouncing the ping off them let us know they are still there. …And they know we are still here.”
+“See, Cassandra, it was like they were invisible while they were being silent, but bouncing the ping off them let us know they are still there . . .
+And they know we are still here.”

 Cassandra nodded with one hand on an earpiece.
 She listened quietly for a minute.
 Then: “I think I hear something.”

 Hemi listened closely.
 “OK, the contact is running on electric motor now.
-And I can tell by the pitch that it’s definitely a small craft moving quickly… towards us.”
+And I can tell by the pitch that it’s definitely a small craft moving quickly . . . towards us.”
 Hemi listened for a moment longer.
 “It is definitely the Gnat, I recognize it now.”

-“Thank fuckin’ hell,” said Percy, “that was ridiculous Hemi.
+“Thank fuckin’ hell,” said Percy.
+“That was ridiculous, Hemi.
 We’ve got to work out a better way of communicating with the Gnat if we’re going to keep working with that guy.
-We can’t be pinging every tanker that goes over us hoping it’s actually our tiny submarine friend.”
+We can’t be pinging every tanker that goes over us, hoping it’s actually our tiny submarine friend.”

 “I’ll talk to Shakes about it when we get him on board,” said Hemi.

-Within an hour, Shakes voice lit up the ship-to-ship radio in the control room.
+Within an hour, Shakes’s voice lit up the ship-to-ship radio in the control room.
 “Break.
 Break.
 This is the mighty Gnat.
 Were those fuckin’ ear-splitting pings coming from the folks I’m looking for?”

 Hemi climbed the ladder to the control room and took the mic from the overhead radio.
-“Indeed Gnat.
+“Indeed, Gnat.
 This is the Prospect and we are glad to know now that we were not pinging an Authority battleship.”

 “Ah,” said Shakes, “so my subterfugal modifications were effective?
-Wait till you see what I fuckin’ did Hemi.
+Wait till you see what I fuckin’ did, Hemi.
 You’re going to love it.”

 Hemi smiled into the mic.
-“Sounds good Captain Shakes.
-You did not break off your mating collar while making those modifications did you?”
+“Sounds good, Captain Shakes.
+You did not break off your mating collar while making those modifications, did you?”

 “Nope.
 It’s still riding with fucking pride atop the Gnat’s sail.
 Mating with the Prospect should be at least as smooth as last time.”